-- a handful of nuts (almonds or walnuts or pistachios), roasted
+- handful mixed nuts almonds or walnuts or pistachios

 - ¼ teaspoon cardamom powder

-- choice of sweetener - honey, sugar, etc
+- sweetener of choice honey or sugar, etc

 - Heat enough water in the steamer pot over medium heat and place the basket on top and allow the water to come to a simmer.
-If the holes of your steamer basket are bigger than mine, then care to line the vessel with baking paper.
+If the holes of your steamer basket are bigger, then care to line the vessel with baking paper.

-- In a bowl add the couscous, two teaspoons of olive oil and ¼ cup of cold water.
+- In a bowl add the couscous, 2 teaspoons of olive oil and ¼ cup of cold water.
 Mix using a fork and let it rest until all of the water is absorbed.